Skip to content

 Using the .htaccess file, you can make changes like:

 The .htaccess file is only available for websites hosted on the Apache Web Server.
-Other web server software like NGINX doesn’t have an .htaccess file.
-Instead they use different rewrite directives which must be placed within the server block.
+Other web server software like NGINX doesn’t have a .htaccess file.
+Instead, they use different rewrite directives which must be placed within the server block.

 How to Set up a 301 Redirect in WordPress Using the .htaccess File